ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Add turrets that shoot little red triangles
 - [x] Add bullet class, a subclass of RigidPolygon to be shot from turrets
 - [x] Add shrapnel class, which just ejects from a given point
-- [ ] Add islands that slide with another anchor island
+- [ ] Add islands that slide with another dock island
 - [ ] Change movement to not move in relation to touched sliding ground (if ground slides, add ground velocity to player.velocity)
 - [ ] Levels that "connect" to each other...?
-- [x] Level: sliding hatch, no rotation
+- [x] Level: sliding hatch, no gravity rotation
 - [ ] Level: sliding U
 - [ ] Level: looks like a seashell
 - [x] Level: static obstacle course